J. Sandy Bartlett: In the legislature

-Bartlett was sworn in on January 9, 2019, and has been a member of the Judiciary Committee during her entire tenure, becoming its vice chair in 2023.
-She has also served as a deputy majority whip since 2020.
+Bartlett was sworn in on January 9, 2019, and has been a member of the Judiciary Committee during her entire tenure, serving as its vice chair from 2023 to 2025 and as its chair since December 2025.
+She is the first African-American and first woman to chair the committee.
+Bartlett has also served as a deputy majority whip since 2020.

-In 2020, Bartlett became the first Black woman to serve as the chair of the Anne Arundel County Delegation, and became the first Black person elected to the position in December.
+In 2020, Bartlett became the first Black woman to serve as the chair of the Anne Arundel County Delegation when she temporarily filled in for Ned Carey during a meeting earlier in the year.
+In December 2020, she became the first Black person elected to the position.

 Political positions

 Crime and policing

 During the 2020 legislative session, Bartlett introduced bills to automatically enroll inmates who complete their sentences into voter rolls.

 In June 2020, Bartlett attended a protest against police brutality in Severn, Maryland, where she promised to introduce regulations on police use of force.
 During the 2021 legislative session, she introduced a bill that would prohibit school resource officers from arresting and searching a student except in situations involving "serious bodily injury".
 The bill passed the House, but died in the Senate.

 In June 2021, she attended an NAACP protest in Annapolis after a video showing Ocean City police officers violently arrest five Black teenagers for vaping on the boardwalk surfaced on social media.

 During the 2022 legislative session, Bartlett introduced the Child Interrogation Act, which prevented police from interrogating underage defendants without first allowing them to consult with an attorney.
 The bill passed and became law.
 She also supported the Juvenile Justice Reform Act, which restricted the state's ability to charge children younger than thirteen for most offenses.

+During the 2026 legislative session, Bartlett supported proposals to restrict housing of children charged as adults inside adult jails and to raise the minimum age to automatically charge minors as adults.